mattcarlotta/alias-dirs/README.md

 By default this package will alias all folders with a tilde `~`.

-If you wish override the predefined alias, then you can supply a **string** to the *alias* property.
+If you wish to override the predefined alias, then you can supply a **string** to the *alias* property.

 For example:
 ```js